gwforg/gwf/docs/index.rst

 `issue tracker <https://github.com/gwforg/gwf/issues>`_, which is also a good place to ask questions.

-Upgrading from an older version
+Upgrading From an Older Version
 -------------------------------

 If you have been using an older version of *gwf* you will have to